GC-Liu/GC-Liu.github.io/_pages/research.md

 <img src='/images/r3.png' width='280'>

-This research aims at proposing a data-driven yet interpretable framework towards modeling multimoadl information propagation in directed graphs.
+This research aims at proposing a data-driven yet interpretable framework towards modeling multimodal information dissemination in directed graphs.
 Applications of this research include vehicular network, social network, and other network scenarios etc.